pclarkfbl/fbl-homework/README.md

 https://github.com/pclarkfbl/fbl-homework/raw/master/1-delta.csv

 Note that the URLs may result in a 302 redirect, which your program should follow.

-## CSV structure
-The first three CSV files have a structure documented in the attached PDF File: [Instructions.pdf](/Instructions%20for%20Creating%20a%20SIF-Compliant%20Roster%20for%20FAST.pdf/)

 ## Requirements:
 Your program should take the URL of a CSV file as a command-line argument, along with a flag to indicate whether this is a clean import or a delta import.
 It should perform the following steps: